Gag rule (United States): Twenty-first rule (1840)

 In January 1840, the House of Representatives passed the Twenty-first Rule, which greatly changed the nature of the fight: it prohibited even the reception of anti-slavery petitions and was a standing House rule.
 Before, the pro-slavery forces had to struggle to impose a gag before the anti-slavery forces got the floor.
 Now men like Adams or William Slade were trying to revoke a standing rule.
 However, it had less support than the original Pinckney gag, passing only by 114 to 108, with substantial opposition among Northern Democrats and even some Southern Whigs, and with serious doubts about its constitutionality.
 Throughout the gag period, Adams' "superior talent in using and abusing parliamentary rules" and skill in baiting his enemies into making mistakes, enabled him to evade the rule.

 Repeal of the gag rule (1844)

 The gag was finally rescinded on December 3, 1844, by a vote of 108–80, all the Northern and four Southern Whigs voting for repeal, along with 78% of the Northern Democrats.
 It was John Quincy Adams who wrote the repeal resolution and created the coalition necessary to pass it.
+"For defenders of that institution [slavery] the entire controversy over the gag rule was an unmitigated public-relations disaster.
+For John Quincy Adams it was a famous victory that marked him indelibly as a champion of civil liberties and civil rights."